“If you swallow a seed, you will grow a plant in your stomach”. Every kid has heard this old wives’ tale at some point in their childhood.

-To truly benefit from eating blackberries, it is important to also eat the seeds.
-Not only are they safe for consumption, but they are also brimming with health benefits including anti-inflammatory and anti-viral properties.
-They also contain a substantial amount of omega-3 and omega-6 fatty acids, which is a nice substitute for those who are not fans of fish!
+Not only blackberry seeds are safe for consumption, but they are also brimming with health benefits including anti-inflammatory and anti-viral properties.
+They also contain a substantial amount of omega-3 and omega-6 fatty acids, which is an ideal substitute for those who are not fans of fish!

 Best of all, you can add this fruit to parfaits, salads, smoothies or even on top of ice cream!
-Lastly, for those looking for an extra boost from this sweet superfood, consider adding blackberry seed oil or blackberry seed flour to your recipes!
+For those looking for an extra boost from this sweet superfood, consider adding blackberry seed oil or blackberry seed flour to your recipes!

 Poisonous Fruit Seeds